VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 ### Brief introduction to Story Counting

-Allen explains Story Counting very well on the [#NoEstimates video](https://youtu.be/QVBlnCTu9Ms).
+Allen explains Story Counting very well in the [#NoEstimates video](https://youtu.be/QVBlnCTu9Ms).
-If you don't want to spend 38 minutes time, read at lest brief explanation from this section.
+If you don't want to spend 38 minutes, read at lest brief explanation from this section.

 #### Step 1
 Build a commutative flow diagram to predict the due date.